 Louis Gossett Jr., the first Black man to win a supporting actor Oscar, dies at 87

-Louis Gossett Jr., the first Black man to win a supporting actor Oscar and an Emmy winner for his role in the seminal TV miniseries "Roots," has died, The Associated Press reports.
+Louis Gossett Jr., the first Black man to win a supporting actor Oscar and an Emmy winner for his role in the seminal TV miniseries "Roots," has died.
 He was 87.

-Gossett's nephew told the AP that the actor died Thursday night in Santa Monica, California.
+Gossett's cousin, Neal L. Gossett, confirmed his death to CBS News.
+The actor died Thursday night in Santa Monica, California, the Associated Press reported.
 No cause of death was revealed.

 Gossett always thought of his early career as a reverse Cinderella story, with success finding him from an early age and propelling him forward, toward his Academy Award for "An Officer and a Gentleman."